 A long-standing faculty member for Hava Nashira, the well respected training institute for temple musicians, cantors, rabbis, educators and songleaders, Merri served as its faculty coordinator from 2005 – 2011.
 She currently serves as the faculty coordinator for Shabbat Shira, the newest offshoot of Hava Nashira, under the auspices of the Union for Reform Judaism (URJ.)
 Merri also frequently serves on the faculty of the North American Jewish Choral Festival.
-Merri was invited to conduct the Biennial Choir for the URJ Biennial in December 2013 and December 2015.
+Merri was invited to conduct the Biennial Choir for the URJ Biennial in 2013 and 2015.

 Merri is frequently invited as an artist-in-residence in congregations across the country.
 She has also served as a music consultant to a number of congregations, exploring with the clergy team ways to enhance the worship in their congregation.
 She had the honor of singing with Debbie Friedman, z”l, in Carnegie Hall and has performed and lead music programs for HUC-JIR, the URJ, the Wexner Heritage Foundation, JFNA Lions of Judah, the Women’s League for Conservative Judaism, and Jewish Women’s Archives, among others.